BBC Birmingham: Buildings

 Before 1971, several converted buildings across the city were used for the BBC's operations in Birmingham.
 At some point after the Second World War the BBC took over the headquarters of the Birmingham Royal Institution for the Blind, a very large collection of buildings in Carpenter Road, Edgbaston.
-Here in the 1950's were several radio studios the largest of which was used by the Midlands Light Orchestra for rehearsals and live broadcasts.
+Here in the 1950s were several radio studios, the largest of which was used by the Midlands Light Orchestra for rehearsals and live broadcasts.

 In 1957 BBC TV was established in Birmingham for the first time taking over the MLO's studio and installing the necessary lighting on builders' scaffolding.
 By gutting an ex-London redundant BBC TV outside broadcast unit ("Scanner") the necessary three cameras (RCA 3 inch image orthicons) were salvaged.
 The associated camera control units, sound and vision production/mixer desk and seating were all very precariously held together with Dexion angle and old packing cases.
 A smaller room alongside was used for early evening local news broadcasts by dragging a camera in from the main studio.
 Acoustic treatment was achieved using old egg trays glued to the walls.
 It was all "make do and mend" and breakdowns were frequent.

 In 1959 a new purpose built news studio equipped with latest "miniature" Vidicon cameras was established in Broad Street in an old building backing on to Gas Street Basin.
 This building was already the main "switching centre" for the national network for radio and TV.
-Carpenter Road was also the base for BBC Midlands TV outside broadcasts with MCR10 – a articulated mobile control unit – equipped with Marconi Mk1 3 inch image orthicon cameras.
+Carpenter Road was also the base for BBC Midlands TV outside broadcasts with MCR10 – an articulated mobile control unit – equipped with Marconi Mk1 3 inch image orthicon cameras.
 It was also the base for the necessary VHF/UHF "Links Unit" to get the outside broadcast pictures and sound back into the national network – in the Midlands area usually via the main TV transmitter mast at Sutton Coldfield.
-In 1959 the BBC acquired the Victorian-era ex-boxing booth/cinema/theatre at Gosta Green and this was completely internally altered to become a fully equipped TV studio and TV film unit with canteens, offices, green room and editing suite.
+In 1959 the BBC acquired the Victorian-era Delicia cinema at Gosta Green and this was completely internally altered to become a fully equipped TV studio and TV film unit with canteens, offices, green room and editing suite.